NextCrystal: a Symmetry-Driven Generative Framework for Crystal Structure Prediction

 However, the CSP task is fundamentally governed by stringent crystallographic rules, imposing rigid constraints on the design methodology.
 Physically plausible crystal structures typically obey the symmetry constraints imposed by specific space groups, which strictly constrain the allowed Wyckoff positions, determining atomic multiplicities, site symmetries, and the relative arrangement of atoms within the unit cell.
 Only when the given chemical composition is mathematically consistent with the corresponding Wyckoff positions can physically reasonable crystal structures be obtained.

 However, rigorously enforcing these physical constraints imposed by space groups remains a universal bottleneck across the entire CSP domain.
-Fundamentally, determining an exact combination of Wyckoff positions whose multiplicities perfectly align with the exact atom counts of a given composition in the unit cell constitutes an inherently NP-hard combinatorial optimization problem, characterized by an exponentially exploding search space.
-Current methods struggle to efficiently resolve this task, often resorting to partial compromises.
-For example, aiming at efficiently addressing site assignments, \citet{xin2025symmetry} introduces a search method for Wyckoff positions with a pruning strategy; however, the approach remains a brute-force enumeration that inevitably faces this intractable exponential complexity for large atomic systems, and it lacks a likelihood-based ranking for the generated candidates.
+Determining an exact combination of Wyckoff positions whose multiplicities precisely match the atom counts of a given unit-cell composition is an NP-hard combinatorial optimization problem with an exponentially growing search space.
+Existing methods struggle to efficiently resolve this task, often requiring partial compromises.
+For instance, Xin et al.~\cite{xin2025symmetry} proposes a pruning-based search for Wyckoff positions to address site assignments.
+Nevertheless, the approach remains fundamentally a brute-force enumeration.
+As the number of atoms in a unit cell increases, the possible partitions of atoms into available Wyckoff sites grow exponentially.
+For large systems, exhaustive enumeration becomes computationally prohibitive.
+Moreover, lacking a likelihood-based ranking mechanism, such methods cannot efficiently identify the most physically plausible candidates from the massive, unguided pool of combinations.

-Within the landscape of generative AI, existing methods also only partially circumvent this challenge.
-Early and generic 3D generative models, such as CDVAE \cite{DBLP:conf/iclr/XieFGBJ22} and DiffCSP \cite{DBLP:conf/nips/Jiao0LHCLL23}, completely bypass this discrete combinatorial challenge.
-They operate directly on continuous coordinates and rely on neural networks to implicitly learn crystallographic symmetries, which leaves the generative trajectory unconstrained in an unimaginably vast search space.
-CrystaLLM \cite{antunes2024crystal} presents a text generation framework autoregressively predicting Crystallographic Information File (CIF) formats; however, any generated symmetry or Wyckoff symbols are mere textual probabilistic outputs, entirely lacking algebraic or physical hard constraints.
-Some recent approaches condition the generator on a space group label \cite{NEURIPS2024_447d012b,zeni2025generative} but do not explicitly represent or enforce Wyckoff positions, so symmetry is only captured in a coarse global sense.
+Within the landscape of generative AI, existing methods only partially address the discrete combinatorial challenge of site assignments.
+Early 3D generative models, such as CDVAE \cite{DBLP:conf/iclr/XieFGBJ22} and DiffCSP \cite{DBLP:conf/nips/Jiao0LHCLL23}, bypass this challenge by operating directly on continuous coordinates.
+These models rely on neural networks to implicitly learn crystallographic symmetries, leaving the generative trajectory unconstrained in a high-dimensional search space.
+CrystaLLM \cite{antunes2024crystal} adopts a text-generation approach, autoregressively predicting Crystallographic Information File (CIF) formats; however, any generated symmetry or Wyckoff symbols are purely probabilistic textual outputs, lacking explicit algebraic or physical constraints.
+Some recent methods condition the generator on a space group label \cite{NEURIPS2024_447d012b,zeni2025generative}, but they do not explicitly represent or enforce Wyckoff positions, capturing symmetry only in a coarse, global sense.